swflynn/Chem131_UCI/Chem131_C_2017/README.md

 # Welcome:
 You have found my notes for Thermodynamics, Chem131C at UCI (Spring 2017).

+Topics included are: the Laws of Thermodynamics, Thermodynamic Potentials and Fundamental Equations, Statistical Mechanics and it connections to Thermodynamics, and Quantum-Statistical Mechanics connecting partition functions to Quantum Chemistry and Thermodynamics.

 ## Instructors:
 The instructor for the course is `Dr. Craig Martens` (cmartens@uci.edu)